 Inside the property guests will find it open plan with the sitting, dining area and kitchen being one.
 With the floor to ceiling windows ideally positioned to take full advantage of the views.
-The sitting area has two leather reclining chairs and a large flat screen TV, the kitchen is well equipped with all the usual appliances including a double oven, gas hob, dishwasher, and the dining area has seating for four.
+The sitting area has two leather reclining chairs and a large flat screen TV, the kitchen is well equipped with all the usual appliances including a double oven, gas hob, dishwasher, and the dining area has seating for two.

 The bedroom has a beautiful oak super king bed, with the owner providing good quality bed linen, towels, bath robes and complimentary slippers.
 Off the bedroom the spacious bathroom has a double ended bath, ideal for relaxing in after a day in the surrounding hills and a large shower.
 Throughout the property has been furnished and equipped to a high standard.
 Outside Pipers Lodge has a decked terrace with a hot tub and parking for two cars is provided.
 The owners live close to hand and are available if required.

 The nearest facilities to the property can be found in Glendale (3 miles), which offers a small shop and a couple of cafes (seasonal), a particularly popular one being the Red Roof Café.
 Further afield the larger settlement of Dunvegan (8 miles), offers a better range of facilities, including restaurants, petrol station and some small shops.